Rafa00127/VULKAN-TORCH/sharing_docs/paddleocrvl.en.md

 ### Notes

+- **Retyping the weights to F16 is ~19% faster** (vision tower -28%, output byte-identical):
+  `python tools/convert/retype_gguf_f16.py in.gguf out.gguf` — a byte-level BF16->F16 rewrite that
+  leaves offsets alone, a few seconds for 881 MB.
 - **Feeding a whole page degenerates** (llama-server degenerates into repeated characters on the same input).
 The working envelope is roughly **<=2500 image tokens, <=2750 px tall**; cutting the page into strips is the caller's job.